privatenumber/link/README.md

 		Another issue with the symlink approach is that Node.js, and popular bundlers, looks up the `node_module` directory relative to a module's realpath rather than the import path (symlink path).
 By using hard links, we can prevent this behavior and ensure that the `node_modules` directory is resolved using the production tree we set up in _Step 2_.
 		</details>

-4. Start developing and make changes to the _Dependency package_
+4. Start developing!

-	Now that you've linked the _Dependency package_, you can start developing.
 	Any changes you make to the _Dependency package_ will be reflected in the `node_modules` directory of the _Consuming package_.

 	> **Note:** If the _Dependency package_ emits new files, you'll need to re-run `npx link publish <dependency-package-path>` to create new hard links.